-- Adopt a code of conduct that applies to all government officials when dealing with the tobacco industry.
+- A code of conduct that applies to all government officials when dealing with the tobacco industry must be implemented.

-- Require the tobacco industry to submit information on its marketing expenditures and other activities such as lobbying, political contributions and all other activities.
+- The tobacco industry must be required to submit information on marketing expenditures or other activity such as lobbying, political contributions and all other activities.

 Learn more about tobacco industry interference in this country.Download Fact Sheet